 • Human papillomavirus (HPV)**

-• Meningococcal (MenACWY)
+• Meningococcal conjugate (MCV)

-• Meningococcal B (MenB)**
+• Meningococcal B (MenB) -- 2 doses, situation-dependent

 Updated Immunization schedule: What changes have been made to the childhood vaccine schedule?

 The pediatric immunization schedule has been updated to include COVID-19 vaccines for kids and teens, and dengue vaccination recommendations for children living in areas with high rates of dengue fever (such as Puerto Rico and American Samoa) who have previously caught it.
 The schedule was also updated to include the latest recommendations for the MMR, varicella and hib vaccines.
 In addition, information about “special situations” was added for the hep B, HPV and MenACWY vaccines.
-If you have specific questions about schedule updates and how they relate to your kid’s vaccination schedule, talk with your child’s doctor.
+If you have specific questions about schedule updates and how they relate to your child’s vaccination schedule, talk with your child’s doctor.

 The CDC’s childhood vaccination schedule: A list of immunizations by age